paty-oliveira/codecademy-fullstack/README.md

 This repository stores the projects made during the Frontend Engineer path from [Codecademy](https://www.codecademy.com/learn/paths/front-end-engineer-career-path).

-The path is divided in several topics and learning goals, such as:
+The path is divided in several topics and learning goals.
+Each topic addresses the projects made on.

 - **Introduction to HTML basics**
   - [Fashion Blog](fashion-blog)